 Marina: I very much agree.
 The trust in this group is the core of our practice.
 It feels rather funny saying this, because it is so obvious when you are working with people that you connect with this well.
 It feels like a very harmonious way of working and we all contribute in our own ways.
 We are like little puzzle pieces that fit perfectly but are still able to shift and take on different roles.

-Photo by: Piruetaphoto 2024 Credit: Marina Cherry
+Photo from “AVoid” by: Piruetaphoto 2024 Credit: Marina Cherry

 Follow us on instagram